PoC Guide: Microsoft Azure Active Directory Federated Authentication for Citrix Virtual Apps and Desktops with NetScaler

 To validate the POC perform the following steps:

-- Open a browser, and navigate to the domain FQDN managed by the Citrix ADC.
-Notice that the Citrix Gateway redirects to AAD.
+- Open a browser, and navigate to the domain FQDN managed by the NetScaler.
+Notice that the NetScaler Gateway redirects to AAD.

 - Log in with the UPN of a user configured to be part of the FAS environment